Between Stability and Chaos: Part Three (of 6)—A Mentor for Life

 Moreover, Botkin’s neighbors in the 1920s were Braque and Derain.
 Botkin knew many of the artists who were part of “the School of Paris” in the twenties as he helped to subsidize himself by bringing forty to fifty paintings by these artists with him whenever he returned to New York.
 He would then sell works by artists including Picasso, Braque, and Gaugin to American collectors, including his cousin, George Gershwin.

 How do we know Brice was captivated by Botkin and by what he was learning about modern art?
-Because Brice chose to buy his first artwork out of his savings—that $25 per month that his mother had put away for him since his birth.
-The work he chose was Boy in Drawers, a 1906 Picasso gouache that Brice purchased for $350 in 1934, or in today’s money, $$7,164.81.
-How unusual it was, and would be today, for any teen to spend over $7,000 on a work of art?
+Because Brice chose to buy his first artwork out of his savings—from that $25 that his mother had deposited into his own bank account every month since his birth.
+The work he chose was Boy in Drawers, a 1906 Picasso gouache that Brice purchased for $350 in 1934, or in today’s money, $8,000.
+How unusual it was, and would be today, for any teen to spend $8,000 on a work of art.

 The other thing we know is that Brice had a particularly sophisticated eye, especially for a thirteen-year-old.